Cost of Living in Milton Keynes 2026: Rent, Groceries & Salary Breakdown

 milton keynes dining entertainment costs

-Looking for a quick sense of dining and entertainment costs in Milton Keynes?
-You’ll find living costs for eating out and leisure are predictable: mid-range dining for two averages around £65, while a three-course meal for two can be about £50 in cheaper options.
-Cinema tickets cost roughly £17.50, and concessions add to the total.
+Dining and leisure costs stay predictable.
+Mid-range dining for two averages around £65, while a three-course meal for two can be about £50 in cheaper spots.
+Cinema tickets cost roughly £17.50.

 • Dining out: inexpensive meals run about £15 per person; mid-range dining for two ≈ £65, three-course meal for two ≈ £50.